-The potential for small R_B in the upper troposphere of tropical cyclones becomes apparent in Fig. 2, which shows R_B and its individual components, averaged over all G-IV sondes.
-Stability is fairly large above the boundary layer but small from 10-13-km elevations.
+The potential for small $R_B$ in the upper troposphere of tropical cyclones becomes apparent in Fig 2, which shows $R_B$ and its individual components, averaged over all G-IV sondes.
+Stability is fairly large above the boundary layer, but small from 10-13 km elevation.
 This reflects the combined influence of the warm core in the upper troposphere, in which isentropes turn downward, and the cold core at the tropopause where the isentropes turn upward.
-Vertical shear increases upward from the mid-troposphere.
-This combination produces a second region in tropical cyclones of small R_B (along with the planetary boundary layer) in which turbulence might be common.
+Vertical shear increases upward from the midtroposphere.
+This combination produces a second region in tropical cyclones of small $R_B$ (along with the planetary boundary layer) in which turbulence might be common.
 Part of the goal of this paper is to evaluate the role of CDO physics and dynamics in producing this structure.